juliasmith141414/juliasmith-stemteresting/docs/team-organization.md

 exhibits that engage audiences of all ages, inspiring wonder and curiosity for the world around them.
+### Our Goals <br>
+- Have the product we design demonstrate X
+- Make something that we are proud of
+- Implement our device in X museum displays by the end of the year
+- Learn a new scientific principle, and demonstrate it for our audience in a clear and entertaining fashion
+- Enhance our personal engineering portfolios with a well-designed, well-executed device

 ## Mission Statement
 ***Our Mission:*** <br>
 Sharing STEM education to inspire curiosity in people of all ages.

+## Communication Channels

 <br>